nicolazzie/SNPchimpRepo/README.md

 ### **2) Programs**

-#### **pedda.py**
+#### **PEDDA_ROW**
-_pedda.py_ program converts Illumina ROW files into PLINK format.
+_pedda_row.py_ program converts Illumina ROW files into PLINK format.
 You need 2 input files: one Illumina FinalReport file (in ROW format) and one SNP_Map (original from Illumina).
 Since this program was not originally coded to be released, there are no parameter files available.
 You need to directly edit the parameters in the program (see the "MODIFY HERE" section).

 First edit the parameters:
-1) open the pedda.py file (use your desired editor: emancs, vi, vim, nano, gedit, etc...
+1) open the pedda_row.py file (use your desired editor: emancs, vi, vim, nano, gedit, etc...)
 2) Modify the 8 parametersin the "MODIFY ONLY THERE VARIABLES SECTION" (leave everything else unchanged)
    - Variable **finrep** is the path to the FinalReport file (can be absolute or relative).
    - Variable **snpmap** is the path to the SNP map file, the one provided with any FinalReport (can be absolute or relative)